-An alarming 61% of Americans suffer from digestive discomfort (1).
-For many, probiotics offer a potential solution to a chronic problem.
-Specific strains of probiotics have been shown to ease bloating, alleviate constipation, and promote regularity.
+Did you know 61% of Americans suffer from digestive discomfort1?
+For many, probiotics offer a potential solution to this chronic problem.
+Specific strains of probiotics have been shown to support ease of bloating and promote healthy regularity.
 But the benefits of probiotics go far beyond the gut.
-Certain probiotic strains can impact your systemic health—think improvements in everything from the health of your skin to heart function.
-But choosing the right probiotic is vital—and to do that, we need to understand not only how probiotics work, but their impact on systemic health.
+Certain probiotic strains can impact your systemic health — think improvements in everything from the health of your skin to heart function.
+But choosing the right probiotic is vital — and to do that, we need to understand not only how probiotics work, but their impact on whole-body health.
 Read on to learn more.

 Five Whole-Body Benefits of Probiotics